shawntabrizi/xcm-workshop/reserve-asset-deposited.md

 The next instruction is `ClearOrigin` which is important since the sender defines all the subsequent instructions, and it could be an elevation of privledges to keep the origin around.

+After that, the steps of `BuyExecution` and `DepositAsset` are the same as from the original simple transfer.